Last Updated on February 23, 2023

 What are the Rights of Business Visitors Under the Trade and Cooperation Agreement?

-Through the Agreement, short-term business visitors can remain in the territory of the UK or the EU for up to 90 days in any six-month period without requiring a work permit and under visa-free entrance, so long as they only perform permitted activities.
+Through the Agreement, short-term business visitors can remain in the UK or the EU for up to 90 days in any six-month period.
+Eligible visitors do not require a work permit and can enter visa-free, so long as they only perform permitted activities.

-Under the Agreement, short-term business visitors are not permitted to perform repairs or maintenance on after-sales or perform sales-related activities.
+Under the Agreement, short-term business visitors cannot perform repairs or maintenance on after-sales or perform sales-related activities.
 However, permitted activities vary by the rules established in each EU member state and have the potential to change.

 The Agreement also established the terms of visa-free travel between the two entities.
-If either the UK or an EU member state intends to implement visa requirements for short-term visitors, the Party must give a notice of at least three months.
+States must notify the other if they intend to implement visa requirements for short-term visitors.

 What are the Rights of Intra-Company Transfers Under the Trade and Cooperation Agreement?

 The Trade and Cooperation Agreement also established specific terms for highly skilled specialists, trainees and managers.
-Those in these positions can be temporarily transferred from one company to a representative office, subsidiary or other legal entity abroad that has links to the business established in the employee's home country.
+In these instances, foreign nationals can temporarily transfer from one company to a representative office, subsidiary or other legal entity abroad with links to the business established in the employee’s home country.

-Under the conditions of the Agreement, highly skilled specialists and managers can be granted a work permit in the EU for a period of up to three years, while trainees can be granted a work permit for up to one year in the EU.
+Under the conditions of the Agreement, highly skilled specialists and managers receive a work permit in the EU.
+The permits hold a maximum validity of up to three years.
+Meanwhile, trainees receive a work permit for up to one year in the EU.
 In the UK, an ICT work permit for a highly skilled specialist or manager can be granted for a period of five years.
 Individuals employed on these work permits must meet certain educational and work experience requirements to qualify.
-The Trade and Cooperation Agreement also created streamlined administrative procedures for visa and work permit applications under Annex 23.
+The Trade and Cooperation Agreement also streamlined administrative procedures for visa and work permit applications under Annex 23.

 What’s Next?

-The end of free movement between the UK and the EU placed new barriers on workers' ability to travel to and from these regions.
-The Trade and Cooperation Agreement provides some solutions for overcoming these challenges by broadening the activities that British nationals and EU citizens can perform with, and in some cases without, a work permit.
+The end of free movement between the UK and the EU placed new travel barriers on workers.
+The Trade and Cooperation Agreement broadens the work activities that British nationals and EU citizens can perform.

 For more news and insights from around the world, please sign up for Envoy’s Global Blog Digest, emailed to you every Wednesday morning.